 5. It isn’t all fun and games

-It is a RV or Recreational Vehicle – you know the saying: It is nice to know someone who has a boat.
+It is an RV or Recreational Vehicle – you know the saying: It is nice to know someone who has a boat.
 Since they have so many issues and are hard to maintain.
-Well it is almost the same thing with an RV.
+Well, it is almost the same thing with an RV.

-When you drive an RV there is always something that needs to be fixed or looked at.
-Yes I know a house is the same way.
+When you drive an RV, something always needs to be fixed or looked at.
+Yes, I know a house is the same way.
 But this is just another reason why this isn’t always a vacation – we aren’t visiting a hotel where someone takes care of everything.
 We have to maintain where we live.

 Check out: Benefits Of Good Sam RV Roadside Assistance – It Is Worth It!